bs32g1038/node-blog/README.md

 ## Project structure

 * nginx: used as gateway, unified port;
-* blog-server: provide blog server api, based one nodejs, mongodb;
+* node-blog-api: provide blog server api, based one nodejs, mongodb;
-* blog-web: front-end ui;
+* react-blog: front-end ui;
-* blog-admin: admin ui;
+* react-admin: admin ui;
-* blog-music-app: a simple music web app
+* react-music-app: a simple music web app
-* docker-compose.yml: docker-compose deploy config file
+* docker-compose.yml: docker-compose config file

 ## Todo
 - [ ] Article tags (I not  think it is a very useful function,but you can realize it easily by yourself)